 The study was based on a descriptive methodology/ design, which is a type of investigation that is used to characterize variables in a scenario (Schoonenboom et al., 2018).
 The descriptive study approach collects data without changing the study parameters.
 The approach maximizes the survey's qualitative and quantitative characteristics (Dannels, 2018).
 The study focused on the 16 CIKAPs in Busia County Kenya.
 There was an average of 4 project staff in each CIKAPs in Busia County Kenya.
-Thus, the study focused on a total of 52 CIKAPs staff in in Busia County Kenya.
+These the unit of 52 CIKAPs staff in in Busia County Kenya.
 The project staff were the unit of observation while the Compassion International Kenya Assisted Projects in Busia County Kenya were the unit of analysis (Table 1).